 Verdi waltzes and ballets:

-The Four Seasons divertissement from I Vespri Siciliani by Verdi has a number of pleasant waltzes at different tempi, for both female and male soloists as well as for ensemble groupings.
-Perm Opera Ballet (from Moscow) filmed in 1996 used to be available on You Tube, but not at the present time.
+The Four Seasons divertissement from Act 3 of the 1855 opera I vespri Siciliani by Giuseppe Verdi has a number of pleasant waltzes at different tempi, for both female and male soloists as well as for ensemble groupings.
 Verdi wrote divertissements for six of his operas that were presented in Paris, because the management required them.
-Rarely seen, because usually Verdi’s operas are so long that producers do not want the added length or distraction from the musical plot to be interrupted.
-The costumes and performances by the Perm Ballet were quite special and gave an idea of what the Verdi interpolations were like, performed in classical ballet style.
+Rarely seen now, because producers often do not want the added expense, length, or distraction from the drama.
+But the Four Seasons is well worth seeing and hearing either within an opera performance, or as a stand-alone ballet.

 An audio CD of all of Verdi’s ballet music was recorded with Jose Serebrier conducting Bournemouth Symphony on Naxos.
 Includes the Four Seasons ballet divertissement with additional ballets from Otello, Macbeth, Jerusalem, Aida, and Il Trovatore.